dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/multimedia-overview.md

 > [!NOTE]
 > Both <xref:System.Windows.Controls.MediaElement> and <xref:System.Windows.Media.MediaPlayer> have similar members.
 The links in this section refer to the <xref:System.Windows.Controls.MediaElement> class members.
 Unless specifically noted, members linked to in the <xref:System.Windows.Controls.MediaElement> class can also be found in the <xref:System.Windows.Media.MediaPlayer> class.

- To understand media playback in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)], an understanding of the different modes in which media can be played is required.
+ To understand media playback in Windows Presentation Foundation (WPF), an understanding of the different modes in which media can be played is required.
 Both <xref:System.Windows.Controls.MediaElement> and <xref:System.Windows.Media.MediaPlayer> can be used in two different media modes, independent mode and clock mode.
 The media mode is determined by the <xref:System.Windows.Controls.MediaElement.Clock%2A> property.
 When <xref:System.Windows.Controls.MediaElement.Clock%2A> is `null`, the media object is in independent mode.
 When the <xref:System.Windows.Controls.MediaElement.Clock%2A> is non-null, the media object is in clock mode.
 By default, media objects are in independent mode.

 ### Independent Mode
  In independent mode, the media content drives media playback.
 Independent mode enables the following options: